croaky/blog/articles/block-ads-etc-hosts.md

 They must be run as a server on an always-on device somewhere such as a Raspberry Pi ($35) at home.

-When using a device away from home, ad-blocking may work (with additional setup), work partially (depending on caching), or not all.
+On a device away from home,
+ad-blocking may work with additional setup, work partially depending on caching, or not all.

 ## Modify /etc/hosts